Foods You Should Not Feed Your Chickens

 Avocados contain persin.
 Persin is a toxin that can cause heart problems in your flock.
 Most of the persin is contained in the skin and pit of an avocado.

 But a small amount is still in the flesh.
-Never feed your chickens avocado skins or pits, but some people say a little of the flesh is okay.
-To be on the safe side, we choose to avoid feeding any avocado to our chickens.
+Never feed your chickens avocado pits or skins, but some people say a little of the flesh is okay.
+To be on the safe side, we choose to avoid feeding any parts of the avocado to our chickens.
 In my opinion, it’s just not worth the risk.

 Rhubarb Leaves